AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/create-a-segment-using-known-person-data.md

    ![](assets/eight.png)

-1. Select the [!UICONTROL AND/OR] operator.
+1. Select the [!UICONTROL AND]/[!UICONTROL OR] operator.
 Select the field to add.
 Select a Person Data Field.
 Enter Person Data Value.

    ![](assets/nine.png)